ramya-3012/Calculator/README.md

 # Calculator
-A simple calculator in terminal
+A simple calculator written in python3 that will be executed in terminal